brooke2384/interview-test-04-2025/docs/instructions/QA.md

 then `docker compose up` to start the web application.
 It will be accessible at `http://localhost:8000`.

+### Connecting to the Database Locally

+The backend and web application use a SQLite single file database.
+This is accessible at `web/database/production.sqlite`.
+You can connect to the database using most database clients.
+If your preferred database client does not support SQLite, you can use [DBeaver](https://dbeaver.io/download/).

 ### Running the Mobile Application Locally

 > [!NOTE]